the difference between ‘craft’ and ‘success’

 CRAFT says Can you believe I get to do this?'”

-Writing this post was inspired by recent conversations I had with high-ranking academics who on the outside, looked like they “made it”.
-On the inside, they shared a story of exhaustion, burnout, emptiness, looking back and feeling like “What was it all for?”
+Writing this post was inspired by recent conversations I’ve had in the past few years with friends – academics in senior roles, now Directors of Institutes, Founders of Companies.
+On the outside, they look like they had “made it”.
+On the inside, they shared secret stories of exhaustion, burnout, emptiness, looking back and feeling like “What was it all for?”
+To quote my friend B when he looked back on the tenure process and how hard he had pushed, “I feel like I lost a part of my soul”.

 Leave a comment